argandas/Arduino-Temperature-Control-Library/README.md

 	#define REQUIRESALARMS

-at the top of DallasTemperature.h
+at the top of Arduino-Temperature-Control-Library.h

 Finally, please include OneWire from Paul Stoffregen in the library manager before you begin.